 Guidance Notes for Members of the public at meetings

 Parish Council draft minutes will become available prior to a Parish Council meeting for members of the public to view.
 Draft Minutes.

-Latest News: Summary of Parish Council Meeting held on 12th March 2019
+Latest News: Summary of Parish Council Meetings held on 14th May and 11th June 2019

 Dog fouling on footpaths and byways

 Receiving a number of complaints from walkers, runners and dog walkers about the amount of dog fouling taking place along the local footpaths and byways.
 It is an offence to let your dog foul on a Public Right of Way.
 Please be responsible and clean up after your pet and dispose of it appropriately.
 There are dog waste bins located at the end of Bardown, Manor Lane and at Chieveley Recreational Centre, Chieveley.
 Also Chapel Lane and Crabtree Lane, Curridge.
 Thank you.